header pic header text

 Observations:

-Over the past several years, in discussions with native speakers of Semitic, Persian and Indic languages as well as practitioners of various spiritual traditions, it seems that there are a few words and sacred phrases used in the Dances of Universal Peace (DUP) and/or the papers of the Sufi Ruhaniat International (SRI) which may not be authentic.
+Over the years, in many discussions with native speakers of Semitic, Persian and Indic languages as well as practitioners of various spiritual traditions, it seems that there are all too often words and sacred phrases used in the Dances of Universal Peace (DUP) and/or the papers of the Sufi Ruhaniat International (SRI) which may not be authentic.

 The intention of this article is not to criticize the sincere effort which has been put into the Dances by the devoted members of the DUP and the Ruhaniat, but rather the intention here is simply to "raise the bar" a little bit higher, striving for ever higher standards and greater authenticity as the Dances continue to spread to a world-wide audience.